mlazarovits/fastjet-analysis/README.md

 - [Delphes](https://github.com/delphes/delphes)

 ## To build
 Make sure all dependencies are installed.
+Update Makefile to change ```DELPHES_DIR``` to the path to your own Delphes installation.

 Then
 ```
 make
 ```